Raggaer/castro/en-US/lua/global.md

 # get

 Retrieves a global value from the database.
 You need to provide a key.
-If the key does not exists this method will return nil.
+If the key does not exist this method will return nil.

 ```lua
 local data = global:get("Test")